Why We Are Here

 Who Can Use It

-Currently enrolled students of the Abbey may use the counseling center free of charge.
-If another agency or person may better meet a student’s needs, he or she is referred on a voluntary basis to that source.
+Currently enrolled traditional Belmont Abbey College students may utilize counseling services or consultations.
+If it is determined that another agency or person may better meet a student’s needs, he or she is referred on a voluntary basis to that source.
 If a student is referred to an off-campus therapist, he or she will be responsible for all fees.